Okuku-1/Time-Series-Analysis-of-S-P-500/README.md

-## &P 500 Time Series Analysis with ARIMA
+## S&P 500 Time Series Analysis with ARIMA
 This repository contains a comprehensive analysis of the S&P 500 Index from 2000 to 2023 using ARIMA (AutoRegressive Integrated Moving Average) modeling.
 The project demonstrates time series data preprocessing, model fitting, diagnostics, and forecasting.

 ## Project Overview